m2icocoa/Personal-Project-CPSC210/README.md

 - As a user, I want to be able to select and add a light stick (ARMY Bomb) to my cart.

 # Instructions for Grader
-- You can generate the first required event related to adding tickets to your cart by filling out the seat information you desire and clicking the button labelled "Add".
+- I can generate the first required event by filling out the seat information I desire and clicking the button labelled "Add".
-- You can generate the second required event related to adding tickets to your cart by selecting the ticket you want to update, filling out the information, and clicking the button labelled "Update".
+- I can generate the second required event by selecting the ticket I want to remove and clicking the button labelled "Delete".
-- You can locate my visual component by either running the application or adding a ticket.
+- I can locate my visual component by either running the application or adding a ticket.
-- You can save the state of my application by clicking the button labelled "Save".
+- I can save the state of my application by clicking the button labelled "Save".
+Moreover, when I click the button labelled "Quit" or the X button on the right corner, the message pops up to give me options to save or not.
-- You can reload the state of my application by clicking the button labelled "Load".
+- I can reload the state of my application by clicking the button labelled "Load".

 # Reference